veganaize/closure-compiler/JS-Conformance-Framework.md

 ##### BanUnresolvedType

-Ban’s types that are referenced and known via forward declarations but not included in the compilation jobs dependencies.
+Bans types that are referenced and known via forward declarations but not included in the compilation jobs dependencies.
 For legacy and code size reasons, this is normally allowed but it  can result in confusing type errors and missing type information as the type details of the type and its